chauff/cse1500-web-transcripts/Assignment-2.md

 Deliverables 2.1, 2.2 and 3.3 must be included in a single PDF file.
 The first page of this PDF must contain the names and student numbers of the two team members as well as the team name.

-Submit your code either in the form of a link to a repository (on GitHub, BitBucket, etc. - make sure it is publicly accessible) or a zipped folder.
+Submit your code in the form of a zipped folder.
 Make sure that your code contains the necessary `package.json` file to install/run the code, i.e. it should be sufficient to run `npm install` and `npm start` to start the server.
 Any specific configuration parameters your code requires should be described in an accompanying `README` file.

 *Note: we expect a single source code submission, **not** one code submission per task!*